Haiti crisis: Is a gang-led coup next?

 Haiti’s government declared a 72-hour state of emergency on Sunday after armed gang members stormed the Caribbean nation’s two biggest prisons, freeing more than 4,700 inmates.

-In capital Port-au-Prince, wounded corpses lay in neighbourhoods and burning tyres are serving as roadblocks.
+In capital Port-au-Prince, corpses lie in neighbourhoods and burning tyres serve as roadblocks.

 Keep readinglist of 4 items